Wemmymor/ansible-config/README.md

 # ansible-config
 #testing......
-finally able to ping all the servers after trying for 9 days.....insane
+finally able to ping all the servers after trying for 9 days.....insane right